Mmorgan-ML/Phase-Slip-Sampler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+##Warning
+Current implementation causes massive hallucinations and high PPL after escaping the loop.
+This project is a work in progress.

 ## The Concept
 Neural text generation often collapses into repetitive loops ("degenerate repetition") because the model falls into a deep local minimum of probability—it becomes too confident in its own redundant output.
 Standard penalties operate on the *output* (logits), often leading to grammatical fracturing.